How to Format Your Book for Amazon Kindle Using Microsoft Word

 6. Insert Images Carefully

-Use image captions sparingly and ensure they are formatted consistently with the rest of your eBook.
+Use image captions sparingly and format consistently with the rest of your eBook.

 7. Check Fonts and Formatting

-Choose a readable font, like Arial or Times New Roman, and ensure font sizes are consistent.
-Avoid fancy fonts that might not display well on all Kindle devices.
+Choose a readable font, like Arial or Times New Roman, and keep font sizes consistent.
+Avoid decorative fonts that might not display well on all Kindle devices.

-Keep text formatting simple and avoid complex text boxes or columns that may not translate well to eBook format.
+Use simple text formatting and avoid complex text boxes or columns that may not translate well to eBook format.

 8. Save as Web Page (Filtered)